New Core Courses

 |589: Algorithms||Numerical Algebra

-The following books/notes are recommended as additional learning resources as well as Introductory Material, including overview of the core courses, review of topics, guide to incoming students and sample problems.
+The Core Course Notes and additional learning resources as well as Introductory Material, including overview of the core courses, review of topics, guide to incoming students and sample problems.

 Please check background reading recommendations to help prepare for the core classes.

 - Numerical Differential Equations